kaerus/arango-client/README.md

 Updates
 -------
+1013-01-11
+* Updated promises with include and spread functions.
+* Embedding http headers & statusCode into response object as _headers_ & _status_.
 2012-12-16
 * Using home rolled Promises/A+ (https://github.com/promises-aplus/promises-spec) instead of Q.
 * onFullfill can now receive multiple arguments from resolved promises, promise.resolve(result,headers,code).